robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 # How to start DFD Construction?

 ## Step 1
-### Start with a Level 0 diagram for a use case
+### Start with a Level 0 diagram for a .red[use/misuse case]
-- A single process (represents the system, no data stores)
+- Draw a .red[single process] that represents the system;
+NO data stores
-- Identify all External Interactors (EI)
+- Identify and draw all identified External Interactors (EI);
+Human or Other Systems
-- Draw data flows to connect EI & the process
+- Draw data flows to connect External Interactors & the Process
 ---

 class: middle